Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 Inflammation

 Since chronic inflammation is one of the root causes of erectile dysfunction, I recommend checking for inflammation markers (6).
-If you want to know more about the top 12 inflammatory lab markers than read this article.
+If you want to know more about the top 12 inflammatory lab markers then read this article.

 The C-Reactive Protein or CRP test measures a protein (CRP) produced in your liver that indicates inflammation levels in your body.
 The clinical range is between 0 and 3 mg/L while the optimal range is 0 to 1 mg/L. When I see levels over 1 mg/L, I know the individual is having an inflammatory response that could be due to acute trauma or chronic conditions.